Who are THE LOWEST of LOW?

 And this is the point: as someone who has to think very hard about how I spend my money, I want to create an outlet where people — whether they have a lot to spend or only a little — can afford something of high quality that’s going to last them a long time.
 I want people to see something I’ve designed and get pleasantly surprised (for a change) that they can afford it.
 I want them to take that chance, get pleasantly surprised, and wind up with something I’ve designed that brings them joy in their lives for a long time to come.

 Bags that don’t fall apart after 3 months of daily use…. t-shirts that will withstand farm work and frequent washing for more than 6 months… warm hoodies that are actually f***ing warm… Beautiful, zany (and well-made) things to brighten normal lives.

 So… that’s me, that’s my idea.
 I will be very grateful if you choose to help me to achieve it.

-If you also wind up enjoying my music, which is kind of the WHOLE REASON for everything, that would also be amazing.
+If you also wind up enjoying my music, and/or the animated series I've been working on (VOID) which is kind of the WHOLE REASON for everything, that would also be amazing.